There is a rod of length N

-Your aim is to minimise this cost.
+Your aim is to minimize this cost.
 Return an array denoting the sequence in which you will make cuts.
-If two different sequences of cuts give same cost, return the lexicographically smallest.
+If two different sequences of cuts give the same cost, return the lexicographically smallest

 - Sequence a1, a2 ,..., an is lexicographically smaller than b1, b2 ,..., bm, if and only if at the first i where ai and bi differ, ai < bi, or if no such i found, then n < m.